PillowD/autohotkey/README.md

 4)    be brief

+v2_1 of 3_a function that does not throw an error ;  function that does not throw an error working code

+v2_2 of 3_a function that thows an error ;  function that thows an error working code

+v2_3 of 3_a function that try-catches an error ; function that try-catches an error

 v2_A_Cursor ;   Report cursor type when you click the mouse working code

 v2_ByRef_and_Deref.ahk  ;    Referencing and Dereferencing a variable working code